zhorabay/Catalog/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, kindly drop a start ⭐️ for the [repository](https://github.com/zhorabay/Catalog);
+If you like this project, kindly drop a star ⭐️ for the [repository](https://github.com/zhorabay/Catalog);

 <p align="right">(<a href="#readme-top">back to top</a>)</p>